xuzhuoxi/ImageAlphaTool/README.md

-# ImageAlphaTool
+# ImageClearer

-ImageAlphaTool can be used to split image into multiple small images.
+ImageClearer can be used to split image into multiple small images.
 You can specify the size or the number of divisions.

 ## Compatibility